Jscina/ChatXpress/README.md

 **ChatXpress** offers a high-performance, user-friendly interface clone of ChatGPT.
 It is built with Tauri and SolidJS.
 This allows for a fast, responsive, and stable experience comparable or superior to the original ChatGPT.

-The app is currently in development and is not yet ready for use.

 ## 📚 Key Features:

 - **Performance**: Written in Rust, ensuring a swift and responsive UI / chat experience.
-- **Sleek UI**: The interface mirrors the original ChatGPT, facilitating a familiar and seamless user experience.
+- **Sleek UI**: The interface mirrors the old ChatGPT interface, facilitating a familiar and seamless user experience.
 - **[PLANNED] Customizable Chatbot**: The user has access to all the parameters of the OpenAI API, enabling them to customize the chatbot to their liking.
-- **[PLANNED] Plugins**: An upcoming feature that lets users harness function calling to craft personalized plugins for the bot, enabling more dynamic interactions and responses.
+- **[PLANNED] Plugins**: An upcoming feature that lets users craft personalized plugins for the bot, enabling more dynamic interactions and responses.

 ## 📘 Relevant Documentation: